ASRlytics/opencv/README.md

 ```

 #### python (2.7.6 and 3.4.3) support:
-* The python supports are already enabled in the above `cmake` command, so durin the `cmake` you supposed to see these outputs:
+* The python supports are already enabled in the above `cmake` command, so during the `cmake` you supposed to see these outputs:
 ```shell
 ...
 -- Found PythonInterp: /usr/bin/python (found suitable version "2.7.6", minimum required is "2.7")